RocknRobotics/RobotCode/README.md

 Screw what I wrote before we're getting swerve.
-Make sure to paste the one file into the gradle config or whatever.
+Make sure to paste whatever's listed in Additional_Stuff to where it needs to go.